This guide will take you through enabling two-factor authentication for your Brightbox user account.

 Tools that natively support two-factor will prompt you for your code explicitly.

-Brightbox Manager natively supports two-factor authentication so after logging in as usual with your email and password you’ll then be prompted for your two-factor code before you can continue.
+Brightbox Manager and the Brightbox CLI natively supports two-factor authentication so after logging in as usual with your email and password you’ll then be prompted for your two-factor code before you can continue.

 You’ll then only need to enter a new code if your session expires (usually a few hours) or after you explicitly log out.